Wrestling singlet

-A wrestling singlet (or simply singlet) is a one-piece, tight-fitting uniform, usually made of spandex (elastane) or nylon, used in wrestling.
+A wrestling singlet (or simply singlet) is a one-piece, tight-fitting uniform, usually made of spandex (elastane) or nylon, used in amateur wrestling and professional wrestling.
 The uniform is tight-fitting so as not to be grasped accidentally by one's opponent, and it allows the referee to see each wrestler's body clearly when awarding points or a pin.
 Unlike judo, it is illegal to grasp an opponent's clothing in all styles of amateur wrestling.

 Colors

 In most high school and college wrestling matches, the competitors wear singlets in their team colors.
 To designate a competitor's color for scoring purposes an anklet may also be worn.

 In international wrestling (freestyle and Greco-Roman), wrestlers bring a red and a blue singlet (or reversible singlet) and are told before the match which color to wear.

 Historically, professional wrestlers traditionally wore trunks and boots but singlets are also common among wrestlers, who usually (although not always) had an amateur background, such as Bret Hart, Kurt Angle and Shelton Benjamin.
 Many of these are much more stylized than those worn by amateurs, although the use of singlets in professional wrestling has declined in the last two decades.